BHFock/git-cl/docs/design-notes.md

 #### File Structure

 Changelists are stored in `.git/cl.json`.
-The human readable [JSON](https://en.wikipedia.org/wiki/JSON) format allows easy review on how changelist are stored.
+The human readable [JSON](https://en.wikipedia.org/wiki/JSON) format allows easy review of how changelists are stored.
 For example this `git cl st` (executed from the folder `~git-cl_test/folder1`):

 ```
 list1: